Icelk/kvarn.org/public/features/index.md

 HTML documents are about 15 lines for a title, heading, and a paragraph, and of course the nav-bar.

+See [this directory in the source code of this website](https://github.com/Icelk/kvarn.org/tree/main/templates/) for an example of the format of templates.

 # [CORS](/cors.)

 As the web has expanded and complexity increased, cross-site requests have become essential.